-Nevada County, CA — “I, I just prayed for God to make something happen that will bring money to our area,” laments Pastor Daylin Lynch of Fire and Brimstone Lutheran Church, “God seems to always answer my prayers, that’s what makes me an excellent and humble servant of the Lord.”
+Nevada County, CA — “I, I just prayed for God to make something happen that will bring money to our area,” laments Pastor Daylin Lynch of Fire and Brimstone Lutheran Church, “God seems always to answer my prayers.
+That makes me an excellent and humble servant of the Lord.”

-While he takes credit for his powerful prayer bringing much-needed rain to northern California, he does, upon reflection, realize God is not a mind reader.
-“I guess I should really watch how I word my prayers.”
+While he takes credit for his powerful prayer for bringing much-needed rain to northern California, upon reflection, he realizes God is not a mind reader.
+“I guess I should watch how I word my prayers.”

 Pastor Daylin Lynch is known for his fiery sermons and passionate prayers, prayers that are channeled directly into God’s ear, a fact his flock has not forgotten as the floods proceed apace in Nevada County.

-“He had us join in a particularly heartfelt plea to God a couple Sundays ago,” explains Janet Williams of Cedar Ridge, member of FaB Church, “he asked that something be done to get more money to this area.
-I’m sure he meant to help the homeless, or something, but he didn’t say so.”
-Ms. Williams then went on to tell us about her reticence in joining Pastor Lynch’s prayers after a prayer last October in which the pastor prayed for a relief to the drought that was then affecting northern California.
+“He had us join in a particularly heartfelt plea to God a couple of Sundays ago,” explains Janet Williams of Cedar Ridge, member of FaB Church, “he asked that something be done to get more money to this area.
+I’m sure he meant to help the homeless, but he didn’t say so.”
+Ms. Williams then told us about her reticence in joining Pastor Lynch’s prayers after prayer last October.
+The pastor prayed for relief from the drought affecting northern California.
 “I’ve seen the power of his prayers.
 He asked for rain this winter, and boy did God deliver.”

-Collapsing roadways, mudslides, broken spillways, flooded creeks, and massive erosion in the area have been linked directly to Pastor Lynch’s powerful, but selfish prayers.
+Collapsing roadways, mudslides, damaged spillways, flooded creeks, and massive erosion in the area have been linked directly to Pastor Lynch’s powerful but selfish prayers.

 “I think I may have ruined Brunswick Road in my earnestness to commune with the Lord,” the pastor whined.
 “I mean, when you have a direct line to God, you have a lot of power.
-I guess I, as a humble servant, am not ready to have that kind of power.
-Why couldn’t I just ask God to give all the homeless homes, for Pete’s sake?”
+As a humble servant, I guess I am not ready to have that kind of power.
+Why couldn’t I ask God to give all the homeless homes, for Pete’s sake?”

-Instead, Pastor Lynch asked God for a bunch of money to simply flow to this area.
-As flood related emergencies unfold almost daily, and local roads fall into a state of ruin as a result of one of his earlier prayers, emergency cash reserves will undoubtedly be pouring into the area.
+Instead, Pastor Lynch asked God for a bunch of money to flow to this area.
+As flood-related emergencies unfold almost daily and local roads fall into a state of ruin due to one of his earlier prayers, emergency cash reserves will undoubtedly be pouring into the area.

 The pastor muses, “To generalize is dangerous in prayer.
 Specificity alone has merit with the Lord.”